stawberri/twitter_dbooks/README.md

 ## Configuration

 All bot configuration is now done through tags.
 For more information about how tags work, Danbooru's wiki has [a nice page about it](http://danbooru.donmai.us/wiki_pages/43049).
 Danbooru tags obviously aren't enough to configure your bot, though, so I extended them with my own %tags!
-They all start with `%`, and pretty much work just like Danbooru's tags. %Tags that have a `:` in them start with a name, and then let you type some kinda value behind them, and %tags that don't have a `:` are optional, and only have an effect when you include them.
-For example, if you include `%no_deleted` in your tags, your bot won't tweet deleted posts anymore, but it will if you leave it out!
+They all start with `%`, and pretty much work just like Danbooru's tags.
+There are %metatags that have a `:` in them, and they work in a `%name:value` format, letting you set some setting to some value.
+Normal %tags don't have a `:` in them, and they either do something or don't, depending on whether or not you include them.

 All %tags (tags that start with `%`) don't count toward your Danbooru tag limit.

-%tag                      | Default | What it does
+%metatags                 | Default | What it does
 --------------------------|---------|---------------
 `%twitter_key:`           |         | Twitter Consumer Key
 `%twitter_secret:`        |         | Twitter Consumer Secret